aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

   LocalForward 5901 localhost:5901
 ```

-This sets up your computer use the DSP SSH access gateway when making SSH
+This sets up your computer to use the DSP SSH access gateway when making SSH
 connections to your VM.
 By default, DSP rejects SSH connections that are not
 made through the SSH access gateway.